xitop/edzed/README.md

 A library for building small automated systems.

-The package contains:
+What is in the package:

 - classes for creating combinational and sequential blocks
 - methods for building a circuit by connecting the blocks
 - a simple event-driven zero-delay digital circuit simulator

-## Project status
+What is not included:

-Version 21.5.15 is the first production/stable release.
+The application code must connect the circuit's inputs and outputs with the outside world.

 ## Documentation

-Please see the [online documentation](https://edzed.readthedocs.io/en/latest/) for more information.
+Please read the [online documentation](https://edzed.readthedocs.io/en/latest/) for more information.